Cursed (2005 film): Critical response

+Potential director's cut

-On October 30, 2018, former Dimension COO Cary Blanat revealed in an interview with Bloody Disgusting that the original footage still exists, which inspired Twitter users and the Sight & Sound podcast calling for Craven's cut using the hashtag #ReleaseTheCravenCut, with Bloody Disgusting and Youtuber Cody Leach calling it the most anticipated horror movie director's cut.
+Since the film's release, there had been calls from fans for a release of Wes Craven's original cut.
+On October 30, 2018, former Dimension COO Cary Blanat revealed in an interview with Bloody Disgusting that the original footage still exists.
+Writing for the site, Meagan Navarro added the film to her list of potential director's cut yet to be released, calling for those responsible to "release the Craven Cut."

 Editor Patrick Lussier commented on the movement in July 2021, stating that a release of the original cut of the film was very unlikely due to the ending never being shot, and also due to a lack of popularity, as opposed to a film like Zack Snyder's Justice League.
 Lussier claimed he had no idea who owned the rights to the film due to various Miramax properties reverting to other companies, leaving any future of an alternate cut in doubt.

+In 2022, images from the Craven cut were posted on the website Hello Sidney.